ropensci-archive/opendata/opendata.md

 -   [ALA4R](https://github.com/AtlasOfLivingAustralia/ALA4R) (not on CRAN): Programmatic R interface to the [Atlas of Living Australia](http://www.ala.org.au/).
 [Source on GitHub](https://github.com/ropensci/ALA4R)
 -   <bioc>BioMart</bioc> (not on CRAN) retrieves data from a number of public biological data repositories using a <http://www.biomart.org> database.
--   <pkg>dismo</pkg>: Species distribution modeling, with wrappers to some APIs.
+-   <pkg>dismo</pkg>: Species distribution modeling, with wrappers to Google APIs for maps and geocoding.
 -   <pkg>ecoengine</pkg>: ecoengine (<http://ecoengine.berkeley.edu/>) provides access to more than 2 million georeferenced specimen records from the Berkeley Natural History Museums. <http://bnhm.berkeley.edu/>.
 [Source on GitHub](https://github.com/ropensci/ecoengine)
 -   <pkg>ecoretriever</pkg>: Provides an R interface to the [EcoData Retriever](http://ecodataretriever.org/) via the EcoData Retriever's command line interface.
 The EcoData Retriever automates the tasks of finding, downloading, and cleaning ecological datasets, and then stores them in a local database (including SQLite, MySQL, etc.).
 [Source on GitHub](https://github.com/ropensci/ecoretriever/).
 -   <pkg>flora</pkg>: Retrieve taxonomical information of botanical names from the Flora do Brasil website.